-Chase Sapphire Preferred cardholders earn 2 points / $1 spent on travel and dining, and 1 point / $1 on all other purchases.
+Chase Sapphire Preferred cardholders earn 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
 The Chase Sapphire Preferred has a $95 annual fee.
-Chase Sapphire Reserve cardholders have a slightly higher rewards rate at 3 points / $1 spent on travel and dining (with the same 1 point / $1 on all other purchases).
+Chase Sapphire Reserve cardholders have a higher rewards rate: a total of 10 points per $1 spent on hotels and car rentals booked through Chase, a total of 10 points per $1 spent on prepaid restaurant reservations or takeout orders made through Chase, a total of 5 points per $1 spent on flights purchased through Chase, 3 points per $1 spent on all other travel and dining purchases, and 1 point per $1 on all other purchases.
 Chase Sapphire Reserve’s annual fee is $550.
 The Sapphire cards also let you transfer points directly to Chase’s airline and hotel partners.

 The IHG® Rewards Club Premier Credit Card is another good travel points credit card from Chase.
-It has a massive signup bonus of 125,000 points and a free night certificate after spending $3,000 in the first 3 months.
+It has a massive signup bonus of 125,000 points after spending $3,000 in the first 3 months.
 Cardholders also earn up to 10 points / $1 on IHG hotel purchases and 2 points per dollar on gas, groceries, and restaurant purchases.
-Although the card has a $89 annual fee, the rewards can more than cover that if you frequent IHG hotels – especially since you’ll get a free night after each account anniversary.
+Although the card has an annual fee of $89, the rewards can more than cover that if you frequent IHG hotels – especially since you’ll get a free night after each account anniversary.

 While Chase has many great rewards credit cards, the Chase Sapphire cards and co-branded hotel cards reward you the most for travel purchases.